#include

 With the #include

-directive, we saw that the inclusion was recursively.
+directive, we saw that the inclusion was recursive.
 A single #include

-directive can paste in a file that itself has yet more #include
+directive can include a file that itself has yet more #include

 directives, and that continues any number of levels deep.